 5. Consider a high-quality animal source of omega-3 fatty acid supplement like flax, chia seeds, fish and omega 3 fish oils.

 6. Make sure you are getting enough restorative sleep each night.

 7. Handle the stress in your life since it has a significant impact on your physical and mental well-being through meditation, yoga, massage, etc…

 All the best for continued great health!

-Tags: Alternative Health Care, Bone Strength and Cardiovascular health, Health & Diet, Nutrition & Wellness, Vitamin D3, vitamin D3 and vitamin K2, vitamin K and bones, vitamin K Heart health, vitamin K2, Vitamins and Minerals & Bone Health
+Tagged with: Alternative Health Care, Bone Strength and Cardiovascular health, Health & Diet, Nutrition & Wellness, Vitamin D3, vitamin D3 and vitamin K2, vitamin K and bones, vitamin K Heart health, vitamin K2, Vitamins and Minerals & Bone Health